dekuNukem/exixe/README.md

 Please see [technical_details.md](/technical_details.md)

+## Supported tubes

+exixe-14 module is primarily designed for IN-14 Nixie tubes, but will also work with IN-16 and IN-19 tubes.

+exixe-12 module is primarily designed for IN-12 Nixie tubes, but works with IN-15 tubes as well.

 ## Using other tubes

-You can also use exixe module with tubes other than IN-14 and IN-12, with some modification.
+You can also use exixe module with unsupported tubes, with some modification.

 Please see [unsupported_tubes.md](/unsupported_tubes.md)